 Further, please undertake noise monitoring to confirm compliance with Condition 1, Schedule 3, which requires that the noise generated by the development does not exceed criteria at any residence on privately owned land, including the residence at 1714 Branch Lane, Karuah.

-The Location F noise monitoring location is provided in Figure 2.
+Noise monitoring Location F is shown in Figure 2.

 Figure 1 Noise Monitoring Locations